Find out why you aren’t losing weight eating salads and how to fix it.

-Chicken, salmon, shrimp, turkey, and eggs are all great sources of lean protein that are great to add to a salad; of course we would prefer the meat to be grilled versus fried.
+Chicken, salmon, shrimp, turkey, and eggs are all great sources of lean protein that are great to add to salads; of course we would prefer the meat to be grilled versus fried.

-Adding protein to your salad is vital because that is what’s going to fuel your body, digest slower, give you more energy, and help you stay fuller for longer.
+Adding protein to your salads is vital because that is what’s going to fuel your body, digest slower, give you more energy, and help you stay fuller for longer.

-What type of dressing are you using and how much?
+What type of salad dressing are you using and how much?

 Of course we all know that although ranch dressing is a favorite for most, it is one of the unhealthiest dressings you can use because of the high fat content.

 Other popular dressings that would fall into this same category include: creamy Caesar, creamy Italian, and bleu cheese.

 Usually if it’s creamy, it’s a no-go.
 From a high sugar standpoint you also want to read the ingredients and stay away from dressings touting “fat-free” like honey Dijon due to its high sugar content.

 So what about this controversy of using low-fat versus fat-free salad dressing?

 Research has demonstrated that your body needs some fat in order to properly absorb some of the vitamins, minerals, and nutrients in the salad.

 Furthermore, fat-free salad dressings are typically higher in sodium which can cause fluid retention and an increase in blood pressure over time.
 So possibly skip the fat-free, and just go with a low-fat or light dressing choice.